Canziyos/61499-standard-e2e/README.md

 ## Project context

-This repository supports the master's thesis:
+This repo supports the, my, master's thesis:

 **Extraction of Timing Models to Enable End-to-End Timing Analysis of IEC 61499-Based Software Systems**